Key Survey combines the power of workflow with the organization of workgroups to help you define, assign, and manage

 app.
 Their application rights (including which surveys they’re allowed to see) are managed by the Application User.

 Each Portal User has access to a personal set of surveys specifically assigned to them.

-For larger enterprises, single sign-on and LDAP integration enables Key Survey to be tethered in to the centralized access point you have in place for all business systems.
+For larger enterprises, single sign-on integration enables Key Survey to be tethered in to the centralized access point you have in place for all business systems.